-1. Mechanism of protein degradation by PROTAC
+Mechanism of protein degradation by Protein Degrader

-1. Structure of PROTAC molecule
+Structure of Protein Degrader molecule

 2.1The ligand of the target protein

 In theory, the ligand of the target protein only needs to have a certain affinity with the target protein.
-The earliest ligands use specific E3 natural substrates, which will lead to excessive molecular weight of PROTAC, single mode of drug administration, poor ability to pass through the cell membrane and so on.
+The earliest ligands use specific E3 natural substrates, which will lead to excessive molecular weight of Protein Degrader, single mode of drug administration, poor ability to pass through the cell membrane and so on.

 2.2 E3 recruiting element